-- 1. Complete a Bachelor's degree program at a regionally accredited college or university. - 2.
+- 1. Complete a Bachelor's degree program at an accredited college or university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation. - 2.
 Complete Subject Matter Requirements: - Pass the state-administered California Basic Education Skills Test (CBEST) - Take at least one subtest of the California State Exam (CSET) for the planned credential content area - 3.
-Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with passage of all subsets of the CSET exam for the planned credential content area - Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
+Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants who do not meet the minimum GPA may be considered for admission with passage of all subsets of the CSET exam for the planned credential content area - 4.
+Three Recommendations, completed on forms provided, from professional sources who can address your potential for success.
 Family members and friends may not complete recommendations - 5.
 Complete a written literacy sample - 6.
 Complete a satisfactory interview with an Education faculty member (special education candidates only) - 7.
 Verification of Certificate of Clearance granted - 8.
 Credential program acceptance

-To be eligible for an Internship Program at CBU, all candidates must meet Commission and university requirements:
+To be eligible for an Internship Program at CBU, all candidates must meet Commission and University requirements:

-- 1. Posted Bachelor's degree from regionally accredited university - 2.
-Cumulative Grade Point Averages of at least 2.75 for admission; Maintain 3.0 gpa or better to continue as an intern - 3.
+- Posted Bachelor's degree from an accredited university recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation - 2.
+Cumulative Grade Point Averages of at least 2.75 for admission; Maintain 3.0 GPA or better to continue as an intern - 3.
 Pass Basic Skills Requirement - 4.
 Certify Subject Matter Competence has been met - 5.
 Complete U.S. Constitution requirement - 6.
-Present Certificate of Clearance

-7. Each Internship has additional unique requirements.
+Present Certificate of Clearance - 7.
+Each Internship has additional unique requirements.
 See Education Advisor for requirements.